-The PBA Opening reversal this April in the middle of ECQ’s second season is the worsening threat of the pandemic on the sports industry – one of the most affected businesses.
+The PBA Opening reversal this April in the middle of ECQ’s second season is the worsening threat of the pandemic to the sports industry – one of the most affected businesses.
 However, Ravanes has developed the right attitude to turning setbacks into opportunities.
-Just like other sports, GRIT was a key trait to his life as a student-athlete when he was in Southville.
+Grit was a key trait to his life as a student-athlete when he was in Southville.
 It wasn’t all victories that he experienced with his team; an experience that taught him to celebrate the journey more than the trophy.
-This has been translated to more twists and turns even after graduation as he navigates through his playing career.
+This has been translated into more twists and turns even after graduation as he navigate through his playing career.
 In the court, Ravanes displays a versatile performance having played as guard, forward, and eventually center.

 I was lucky enough to guide and coach Carl during his early basketball years.
 He is a very smart player — has a high basketball IQ, both offensively and defensively.
 He makes sure that he gets the job done.
 Overall, he is a great teammate, on and off the court.
 Definitely, he is a Southville Royalty.